ICRAR/dlg_paletteGen/CONTRIBUTING.md

 # How to develop on this project

-dlg_gen_pal welcomes contributions from the community.
+dlg_paletteGen welcomes contributions from the community.

 **You need PYTHON3!**